mrazjava/booklink-backend/README.md

 Backend will run on port `8080`.
 PostgreSQL will run on port `5433`.
 PgAdmin4 will run on port `5501`.

 It's possible to run without `docker-compose` but in that case database and other artifacts normally faciliated by docker must be provided explicitly.
-Here is an example when we run booklink directly against AWS artifacts:
+Here is an example when we run<sup>1</sup> booklink directly against AWS artifacts:
 ```
 mvn clean spring-boot:run -Dspring-boot.run.profiles=local,pre-aws